Table of Contents

 The default is YES

-Always use XMP "sidecar" files
+Always write "sidecar" XMP files

 NeoFinder will write your XMP data into the photo or video, if the file format supports it, currently JPG, PNG, DNG, MOV, and TIFF.